QubesOS/qubes-doc/security/yubi-key.md

    (Replace `PASSWORD` with your actual password.)

-7. Create `/etc/pam.d/yubikey` in dom0 with the following content:

-       auth [success=done default=ignore] pam_exec.so expose_authtok quiet /usr/bin/yk-auth

-9. Edit `/etc/pam.d/login` in dom0.
+7. Edit `/etc/pam.d/login` in dom0.
 Add this line at the beginning:

        auth include yubikey

-10. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+8. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
 Add this line at the beginning:

         auth include yubikey

-11. Edit `/etc/pam.d/lightdm` (or appropriate file if you are using other display manager) in dom0.
+9. Edit `/etc/pam.d/lightdm` (or appropriate file if you are using other display manager) in dom0.
 Add this line at the beginning:

         auth include yubikey